electron/electron/docs/api/app.md

 ### `app.getLocale()`

-Returns `String` - The current application locale.
+Returns `string` - The current application locale.
 Possible return values are documented [here](locales.md).

 To set the locale, you'll want to use a command line switch at app startup, which may be found [here](https://github.com/electron/electron/blob/master/docs/api/command-line-switches.md).